Back to Portfolio

 Journey Mapping

 I map the user journey through the proposed product, covering both current state and ideal state, to pressure-test the requirements against real workflow logic.
 This stays human-led.
-Healthcare workflows are too domain-specific for AI to navigate reliably.
+Workflow logic is too domain-specific and context-dependent for AI to navigate reliably.

 Phase 5